Kansas officials hope new fiscal forecast is more optimistic

-Kansas is preparing for a new fiscal forecast for state government this week that officials hope is more optimistic and makes fixing serious budget problems easier.
+Kansas is preparing to issue a new fiscal forecast for state government that officials hope is more optimistic and makes fixing serious budget problems easier.

-The forecasting group plans to meet Thursday to revise a pessimistic forecast issued in November.
-The previous forecast left the state with projected budget shortfalls totaling more than $1 billion through June 2019.
+The forecasting group was meeting Thursday to revise a pessimistic forecast issued in November.
+The previous forecast left the state with projected budget shortfalls that total nearly $1 billion through June 2019.

 Since that November forecast, the state's tax collections have exceeded expectations by $57 million and given the state a 1.4 percent revenue surplus for its current fiscal year.